 If you’ve ever put together a towering stack of documents (sometimes detailed enough to chronicle your life story) in preparation for a tourist visa application, you know it takes weeks on end just to plan a trip.
 But sometimes, the best memories are those created when you travel on impulse.
-Give it a try over the possibly five-day Eid weekend that kicks off on Tuesday, June 4 – there’s a surprising number of countries that offer visa on arrival to UAE residents.
+Give it a try over the five-day Eid weekend that kicks off on Friday, August 9 – there’s a surprising number of countries that offer visa on arrival to UAE residents.
 Which of these six strikes your fancy?

 Praslin, the Seychelles